Azure/secrets-store-csi-driver-provider-azure/README.md

       provider: azure                   # accepted provider options: azure or vault
       parameters:
         usePodIdentity: "false"         # [OPTIONAL for Azure] if not provided, will default to "false"
+        useVMManagedIdentity: "false"   # [OPTIONAL] if not provided, will default to "false"
+        userAssignedIdentityID: "client_id"  # [OPTIONAL] use the client id to specify which user assigned managed identity to use, leave empty to use system assigned managed identity
         keyvaultName: "kvname"          # the name of the KeyVault
         objects:  |
           array: